Every Day (I Love You More): Chart performance

-"Every Day (I Love You More)" started at number three on the UK Singles Chart on 9 September 1989, then climbed to a peak of number two behind Black Box's "Ride on Time", and remained on the chart for ten weeks.
-It also reached number one in Ireland where it charted for five weeks, becoming Donovan's consecutive fourth number one hit there.
-In Continental Europe, it peaked inside the top ten in the Flanders region of Belgium and Finland, at number six and eight, respectively, was a top 16 hit in Denmark, and peaked at number 19 out of a 20-week chart run in Germany, reaching this position in its third week.
+"Every Day (I Love You More)" started at number three on the UK Singles Chart on 9 September 1989, then climbed to a peak of number two, and remained on the chart for ten weeks.
+It also reached number one in Ireland where it charted for five weeks, becoming Donovan's fourth consecutive number-one hit there.
+In Continental Europe, it peaked inside the top ten in Luxembourg, the Flanders region of Belgium and Finland, at numbers one, six and eight, respectively, was a top-16 hit in Denmark, and peaked at number 19 out of a 20-week chart run in Germany, reaching this position in its third week.
 By contrast, it had a weak chart trajectory in France and the Netherlands, stalling at numbers 37 and 47 in these nations.
-On the Pan-Eurochart Hot 100 singles chart compiled by Music & Media, it started at number 11 on 16 September 1989, attained number six the next week, and was present on the chart for ten weeks.
+On the pan-Eurochart Hot 100 singles chart compiled by Music & Media, it started at number 11 on 16 September 1989, attained number six the next week, and was present on the chart for ten weeks.
 Much aired on the UK radios where it reached number one the airplay chart, it appeared for eight weeks on the European Airplay Top 50, with a peak at number 28 in its third week.

-"Every Day (I Love You More)" was a moderate hit in the Oceanian markets: indeed, the track culminated at number 43 in Australia with a brief three-week chart run, thus becoming Donovan's first single to fail to crack the Australian top 40 after a run of four top 10 hits, and marked the abrupt end of the artist's status as a major pop star in his home country.
+"Every Day (I Love You More)" was a moderate hit in the Oceanian markets: the track culminated at number 43 in Australia with a three-week chart run, thus becoming Donovan's first single to fail to crack the Australian top 40 after a run of four top 10 hits, and marked the abrupt end of the artist's status as a major pop star in his home country.
 Similarly, it missed the top 40 by one place in New Zealand, with two weeks of charting.